iggnas/service-list-builder/README.md

 # Usage and Program Logic

--    Download the latest release from the releases tab
+-    Download files from bin folder

 -    Open lists.ini in a text editor